 Planning to build?

 The Health Department's role in the building permit process is ensuring an adequate and potable source of water is available for the use of the structure or the population it may serve.
 Klickitat County Health Department standards for water availability are only applicable to building permit applications for new structures requiring a source of potable water.
-They are NOT applicable to additions, remodels, or structures with no plumbing.
+They are NOT applicable to additions within the same structure, remodels, or structures with no plumbing.

 To show connection to a municipal or community water system, a completed application will need to be submitted with the applicable fee as well.
 Your water purveyor will sign off on the application and ensure potable water can be provided to your building.
 You may have to meet additional purveyor requirements prior to them signing this application.